-No satellite radio reception is available when the SAT band option is selected unless the optional satellite receiver and antenna are installed, and there is an active XM Satellite Radio subscription.

-The satellite radio mode requires an active XM Satellite Radio subscription.
-The satellite radio is not available in Alaska, Hawaii and Guam.

-It may take some time to receive the activation signal after subscribing the XM Satellite Radio.
+- No satellite radio reception is available when the SAT band option is selected unless the optional satellite receiver and antenna are installed, and there is an active SiriusXM Satellite Radio subscription. - The satellite radio mode requires an active SiriusXM Satellite Radio subscription.
+The satellite radio is not available in Alaska.
+Hawaii and Guam. - It may take some time to receive the activation signal after subscribing the SiriusXM Satellite Radio.
 After receiving the activation signal, an available channel list will be automatically updated in the radio.
-For XM, place the ignition switch from LOCK to ACC to update the channel list.
+Place the ignition switch from LOCK to ACC to update the channel list.